 Preston City Council is a district council, working alongside Lancashire County Council as part of a two-tier local government system.

-We have 48 elected councillors who are responsible for taking decisions about the future of Preston and important public services such as planning, housing, leisure and culture, and rubbish and recycling.
+We have 48 elected councillors (including one vacancy at present) who are responsible for taking decisions about the future of Preston and important public services such as planning, housing, leisure and culture, and rubbish and recycling.

 As well as representing the public, councillors also represent political parties.
 Currently, our councillors represent the following parties: